PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Date input field.
 Its a mandatory field.

 It allows to enter the start date of the vesting schedule.
-Its always greater than `Grant Date`.
+Its always greater than or equal to `Grant Date` and lower than or equal to `Expiration Date`.

 ##### Shares in First Vesting

 Its number input field.
 Decimal is not allowed.
 It allows to enter the first share of the vesting of the vesting schedule.

-Its always lower than `Shares Granted`.
+Its always lower than or equal to `Shares Granted`.
 Applicable only when Vesting type is `Simple`.

 ##### Vesting Frequency